rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/ArgoCD-Installation.md

 echo TEZTTEJkQkNObFJKbGdmbw== | base64 --decode
 LFSLBdBCNlRJlgfo

-# Clone the repo to start working from it in my case it is
+# Clone the repo and cd to it in your local env to start working from it, in my case it is
 https://github.com/rayeeta/argocd-installation-in-a-ks8-cluster-project-step-by-step-using-kubeadm.git

 ```